St. Vincent’s Healthcare Group

-St. Vincent’s Healthcare Group (DAC) is a private company, limited by shares, that was established to provide medical, surgical, nursing services, accommodation, education and research at St. Vincent’s University Hospital, St. Michael’s Hospital and St. Vincent’s Private Hospital.
+St. Vincent’s Healthcare Group (DAC) is an Irish company governed by Irish company law.
+Established in 2002, it is a private company, limited by shares which provides medical, surgical, nursing services, accommodation, education and research at St. Vincent’s University Hospital, St. Michael’s Hospital and St. Vincent’s Private Hospital.
 The three hospitals are branches of the main company which has charitable status.

-St. Vincent’s University Hospital was founded in 1834 by the Religious Sisters of Charity (RSC) who, in 2017, announced the decision to transfer their shares to a newly formed company with charitable status called ‘St. Vincent’s Holdings (CLG)’.
+St. Vincent’s University Hospital was founded in 1834 by the Religious Sisters of Charity (RSC) who in 2022 transferred their shares to a newly formed company with charitable status called ‘St. Vincent’s Holdings (CLG)’.

 St. Vincent’s Holdings CLG is a new company established by St. Vincent’s Healthcare Group.
 It is a not for profit with charitable status company which is governed by Irish Company Law.
 The Directors of SVH CLG are Prof. Michael Keane, Ms. Sharen McCabe and Dr. David Brophy.

 As a holding company, the oversight role of St. Vincent’s Holdings CLG includes: